 When it comes to competitors clicking on your ads, the aim of the game is to deplete your daily budget and knock your ad off top spot.
 With less competition, your competitor is free to pick up the leads throughout a specific day or week.

-Although your competitor wins new business from your lost visibility, the advertising platform (Google, Bing or whoever you’re paying to display your PPC ad) gets paid for those clicks.
+Although your competitor wins new business from your lost visibility, the advertising platform (Google, Bing or whoever you’re paying to display your PPC ad) still gets paid for those clicks.

 The more nefarious practice of organised click fraud (also known as ad fraud) is perhaps the one that many people are more worried about.
 Enterprising criminals have realised that creating fake websites to host ads and then directing automated traffic through them is a relatively easy way to make money.

 Perhaps the best known of these click fraud networks are the twin campaigns Methbot and 3ve (Eve), who were active between 2014-2018.
-These sophisticated networks created fake websites that looked like genuine articles, packed with videos and banner ads.
+These sophisticated networks created fake websites that looked like the genuine articles, packed with videos and banner ads.
 By using a huge network of automated bots, they could collect millions of dollars each day in fraudulent ad views.

 Despite attempts by the advertising industry to close loopholes and make it harder for fraudsters, the reality is that it’s still a booming (and growing) industry.
 In fact, click fraud is one of the industries unaffected by social distancing, so activity has remained fairly consistent.